AAGAN/ScientificSoftware/ScientificSoftware/Readme.md

-# Solution to the Scientific Software Problem from CFS
+# Solution to the Scientific Software Problem

 To make sure the enviroment for running the ScientificSoftware package is clean, it is advisable to create a new virtual environment